WHY I LOVE LOCKED ROOM MYSTERIES

 However more common are metaphorical locked rooms – an isolated, self-contained stage from which a small cast of characters cannot escape, limiting the solution of the mystery to a small, fixed pool of suspects.
 Agatha Christie wrote some of the best known in this category, including two of her finest novels, And Then There Were None, in which ten people are trapped on an isolated island and slowly picked off, and Murder on the Orient Express, where twelve passengers are trapped in a snow-bound train carriage, and the thirteenth is found dead in the morning.

-So what is it that I love so much about locked room mysteries?
+So what is it that I love so much about these particular stories?

-But there’s also something really satisfying about working with a small cast of characters, and having to use them effectively – and that was perhaps my favourite aspect of writing One Perfect Couple.
+But there’s also something really satisfying about the other kind of locked room mysteries, the ones where the “locked room” is the stage where the murder takes place.
+Working with a small cast of characters, and having to use them effectively was perhaps my favourite aspect of writing books like In a Dark Dark Wood and One Perfect Couple.
 There’s no possibility for walk on parts, or convenient extras who can provide the skills or knowledge needed for a particular reveal.
-You have only the characters you gave yourself at the start of the enterprise, and in the case of One Perfect Couple, that cast is being whittled down, slowly but surely.
+You have only the characters you gave yourself at the start of the enterprise, and that cast is often being whittled down, slowly but surely.

 The bonus of course is that you can get to know them really well.
 Characters who would otherwise have spent just a moment or two on the page can be fleshed out into real people, cropping up again and again.
 We get to see them change, grow, react under pressure, and come out with surprising revelations.
 Sometimes, of course, we see them die.